 Bring a medium saucepan of water to a boil.
 Add the noodles and cook until al dente, about 2 minutes.
 Drain and toss with 1/2 teaspoon sesame oil; set aside.

 Whisk the eggs, pickled ginger, 3/4 teaspoon salt and a few grinds of pepper in a large bowl.
 Stir in the ramen and the chicken mixture.
 Heat 1 tablespoon vegetable oil in the skillet over medium heat.
 Add the egg mixture and reduce the heat to medium low.
-Stir gently with a rubber spatula until the eggs start setting, 1 minute.
+Stir gently with a rubber spatula until the eggs start setting, about 1 minute.
 Cook, undisturbed, until golden brown on the bottom and almost set on top, 7 to 8 minutes.
-Invert the frittata onto a plate, then slide back into the skillet to finish cooking, 3 to 6 minutes.
-Remove to a platter.
+Invert the frittata onto a plate, then slide back into the skillet and continue to cook until the egg is set, 3 to 6 minutes longer.
+Transfer to a platter.

 Meanwhile, heat the remaining 1 teaspoon vegetable oil in a large nonstick skillet over medium-high heat.
 Add the bok choy, remaining 1 teaspoon oyster sauce and a pinch each of salt and pepper.
 Cook until crisp-tender, 4 minutes.
 Serve with the frittata.